obonaventure/draft-bgp-tcp-tls/draft-wirtgen-bgp-tls.md

 attacks listed in {{RFC5082}}.

-Furthermore, if the BGP router supports TCP-AO, we recommend an opportunistic TCP-AO approach as suggested in {{I-D.draft-bonaventure-tcp-ao-tls}}.
+Furthermore, if the BGP router supports TCP-AO, we recommend an opportunistic TCP-AO approach as suggested in {{draft-bonaventure-tcp-ao-tls}}.
 The router will attempt to connect using TCP-AO with a default key.
 When the TLS handshake is finished, the routers will derive a new TCP-AO key using the TLS key.